 - Hand saw

 Put the four walls together and cut a groove out of the back peak to run an extension cord for a light fixture.
-Once the cord is in place, the roof may be put on.
-In about twenty minutes a beautiful new doghouse for a child was built!
-Yes, a doghouse for a child.
+Once the cord is in place, put the roof on.
+It takes about twenty minutes to assmble a beautiful new doghouse for a child!

 And to anyone who thinks the doghouses are small — They fit full size adults.